 2. Browse with Tor

-The Tor network (also known as the dark web) provides a safe and anonymous way to browse online.
 Tor, which stands for The Onion Router, routes your internet traffic through a random series of different servers, or nodes, to hide the origin of your data and conceal your identity.
 It’s also the only way to access .onion sites on the dark web.

 Developed by the U.S. Navy, the Tor network has since become a nonprofit tool that helps protect users’ anonymity.
 The downside is its slow speeds; it was originally set up to help whistleblowers and activists and isn’t optimized for casual browsing or streaming.

-For even great privacy, connect to a VPN, then open the Tor Browser.
+For even greater privacy, connect to a VPN, then open the Tor Browser.
 You’ll gain access to the Tor network without your ISP being able to identify you as a Tor user.

 4. Install HTTPS Everywhere

-For years, a tool called HTTPS Everywhere—created through a partnership between the Electronic Frontier Foundation and the Tor Project, HTTPS Everywhere is a simple and unobtrusive way to help keep your data safe by forcing your browser to use encrypted HTTPS.
+For years, a tool called HTTPS Everywhere—created through a partnership between the Electronic Frontier Foundation (EFF) and the Tor Project—has provided a simple and unobtrusive way to help keep your data safe by forcing your browser to use encrypted HTTPS.

 5. Use a privacy-conscious search engine